jensw99/CloudDBGuard/README.md

 API api = new API("/home/user/mydb.xml", "mypassword", true);
 ```

-Analogous to the initialization, a closing process is required to save the current keyspace metadata state back to the \acs{XML} file and save client side indexes for future use.
+Analogous to the initialization, a closing process is required to save the current keyspace metadata state back to the XML file and save client side indexes for future use.
 All is done by a close method.

 ```java
 public void close();